Nexusoft/NexusInterface/docs/Modules/README.md

 # Developer's guide to Nexus Wallet Module

-**Nexus Wallet Modules** are third party code packages that allows Nexus Wallet users to customize and add more functionalities to their wallets (similarly to _extensions_ or _add-ons_ in other systems).
+**Nexus Wallet Modules** are third party code packages that allow Nexus Wallet users to customize and add more functionalities to their wallets (similarly to _extensions_ or _add-ons_ in other systems).
 Modules can be written and distributed by anyone who has sufficient programming skills, and can be optionally installed by anyone who uses Nexus Wallet.

 Nexus Wallet is a web-based desktop application built on [Electron](https://electronjs.org/), therefore you can build Nexus Wallet Modules using the **web technology**, i.e. HTML, CSS, and Javascript.
 You, as a module developer, have the total freedom to choose what web frameworks or libraries you like to use to build their modules, for example you can use either React, Angular or Vue for UI logic, LESS, SASS, or Stylus for styling,... or you can even just use plain HTML/CSS/Javascript if that's what you prefer.